 The temporomandibular joints connect your jaw to your skull.
 They're stabilized by muscles and ligaments that open and close your mouth.
 Pain or tenderness in or around the joints is referred to as a TMJ disorder.

-The causes of TMJ disorders still aren't well-known, but most experts agree that jaw trauma can lead to it.
-Other conditions associated with TMJ include:
+The causes still aren't well-known, but most experts agree that jaw trauma can lead to it.
+Other associated conditions include:

 - Rheumatoid arthritis

-The pain of TMJ can range from mild to severe and treatment generally depends on the severity.
+The pain can range from mild to severe and treatment generally depends on the severity.

-We don't know yet why people with FMS and ME/CFS appear to be more prone to TMJ.
-When TMJ occurs first, it's possible that the pain of TMJ could contribute to the development of central sensitization, which is believed to be a key component of FMS and ME/CFS.
-When FMS or ME/CFS happens first, TMJ may be related to lax connective tissues believed to be associated with those conditions.
+We don't know yet why people with FMS and ME/CFS appear to be more prone to this condition.
+When TMJ occurs first, it's possible that the pain could contribute to the development of central sensitization, which is believed to be a key component of FMS and ME/CFS.
+When the other condition(s) first, TMJ may be related to lax connective tissues believed to be associated with them.

 An emerging theory is that all of these conditions may fall under the umbrella term central sensitivity syndromes.

-Since people with FMS and ME/CFS feel pain more acutely than others, they may suffer more from disorders, such as TMJ.
+Since people with FMS and ME/CFS feel pain more acutely than others, they may suffer more from painful conditions.

 TMJ disorders are most often diagnosed and treated by dentists.
-There's no single widely accepted test for TMJ.
+There's no single widely accepted test.
 Your dentist may check the jaw for tenderness, popping, clicking and difficulty opening and closing your mouth.
 Your dentist may also see how your teeth fit together by taking an x-ray and a mold of your mouth.

 It's a good idea to ask your regular doctor to rule out other causes of facial pain, such as sinus headaches or earaches.
 Also, if you have myofascial pain syndrome (which is common in people with FMS), trigger points on the sternocleidomastoid muscles in the front of the neck can cause jaw pain.
 It's unknown whether these kinds of trigger points actually cause TMJ or just cause similar symptoms.

-TMJ symptoms, other than headaches, are quite distinct from symptoms of FMS and ME/CFS.
-TMJ symptoms include:
+Other than headaches, the symptoms are quite distinct from symptoms of FMS and ME/CFS. they include:

 - Jaw pain